asuracoin/smart-contract/README.md

 #### Start the crowdsale bonus round
 - This will be the first hour of the crowdsale, as controlled by the admin
-- Can only be started if the limit sale is in progress
 - Run command `testinvoke <CONTRACT_HASH> startBonusCrowdSale []`
 - Enter wallet password to submit invoke
 - Upon next block crowdsale bonus round will start